 - Written statement of your educational and career goals and how the MPA/MPP degree will help you reach those goals.
 1 – 2 pages in length, single-spaced.
 This statement will also be used as a sample of your writing skills.

 - International applicants must also submit proof of English proficiency -- the School of Public Affairs does not offer conditional admissions in conjunction with English Immersion courses or ASU'S Global Launch program.
 To be admitted to the MPA/MPP programs, you must submit proof of English proficiency when applying for admission.

-Note #2: When completing the application, you will list the names and email addresses of three "recommenders."
+Note #1: When completing the application, you will list the names and email addresses of two "recommenders."
 When you SUBMIT your application, your recommenders will be contacted by email and given instructions to upload their letter of recommendation to your e-application.
 It is recommended you contact your recommenders in advance to alert them of a future email from ASU and ask them to complete their letter of recommendation within 1-2 weeks of receiving the email.
 If your GPA is below 3.4, you should submit three letters of recommendation.